eyecantell/prepdir/INSTALL.md

 # Include all files and directories, ignoring exclusions
 prepdir --all

+# Use a custom config file
+prepdir --config custom_config.yaml

+# Enable verbose output
+prepdir -v

 Configuration
-Exclusions for directories and files are defined in config.yaml:
+Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config):
 exclude:
   directories:
     - .git